MaciejRola/neuralSDE/README.md

 ## Wasserstein approach
 In Wasserstein approach we train models based on similarity of distributions between paths from SABR model and paths from our model at various timesteps.
 File 'Wasserstein/Data/Wasserstein_target.pth.tar' contains simulated paths from SABR model.
 Our model simulates paths iteratively during training procedure.
 ## Wasserstein GAN approach
-In Wasserstein approach we train models by two models: generator (based on above models) and discriminator (standard MLP).
+In Wasserstein GAN approach we train two models: generator (based on above models) and discriminator (standard MLP).
+Our goal is to train generator to succesfully trick the trained discriminator.
+We make use of Wasserstein GAN with gradient penalty.